 I’ve killed the release of new features the night before they were scheduled to be rolled out.
 Why?
 They were not up to standard.
 Fortunately we hadn’t told anyone these features were on their way, and no harm was done.
 Releasing on a specific date what you said you would is a packaged software thing, and on the web you don’t need to subject yourself to this weight.
 Commitments make you heavy and less nimble, so avoid them every step of the way.

 Are your competitors watching you?
-There’s nothing like giving away your roadmap to inform your competition and make it easy for them to head you off at the pass.
-Keep your plans to yourself and you’ll always have your competitors guessing – which is right where you want them.
+There’s nothing like giving away your product roadmap to inform your competition and make it easy for them to head you off at the pass.
+Keep your plans to yourself and you’ll always keep competitors guessing, which is right where you want them.

 People delay purchase decisions if you tell them “what’s coming”.
 I’ve seen this countless times.
 Early adopters might be different, but once you reach a certain level of maturity in the market, your product should sell itself as it is today.
 If it doesn’t, what are you saying about the people who pay for it now?